hack4impact-calpoly/wilshire-hope-chest/docs/template-repo/getting-started.md

    5. Click "Require a pull request before merging"
    6. Create
       <img src="../images/require-code-review.png" alt="Require Code Review" width="500"/>
-5. Turn on GitHub projects by clicking the "Projects" button on the top bar of your repo (if you don't already have a Sprint board)

 ## Every time setup

-All of these commands should be executed on the root of your repo.
+Every time you start a new feature/branch, you should run all of these commands.
+All commands should be executed on the root of your repo.

 1. `git checkout main`
 2. `git pull`